Systemic risk buffer

 It is the Minister of Industry, Business and Financial Affairs that can activate the systemic risk buffer, and either comply with a recommendation by the Council or explain why the recommendation is not followed.

-The Systemic Risk Council (‘the Council’) has on 3 October 2023 recommended to the Minister for Industry, Business and Financial Affairs to activate a sector-specific systemic risk buffer for exposures to real estate companies at a rate of 7 per cent, applicable from 30 June 2024.
+The Systemic Risk Council (‘the Council’) has on 3 October 2023 recommended to the Minister for Industry, Business and Financial Affairs to activate a sector-specific systemic risk buffer for exposures to real estate companies at a rate of 7 percent, applicable from 30 June 2024.

 The Systemic Risk Buffer